softwareQinc/qpp/pyqpp/README.md

 pip install git+https://github.com/softwareQinc/qpp
 ```

-## Creating python stubs for IDE autocompletion and static type checking
+## Creating Python stubs for IDE auto-completion and static type checking

 In case autocompletion (or static type checking via
 [mypy](https://www.mypy-lang.org/)) does not work properly in your editor/IDE,
-you may need to create python stubs for the package.
+you may need to create Python stubs for the package.
 To do this, execute

 ```shell
 mkdir ~/python_stubs